davedoesdev/nfdhcpd/README.md

 # nfdhcpd

-nfdhcpd is a daemon which processes packets placed on netfilter queues by iptables.
+`nfdhcpd` is a daemon which processes packets placed on netfilter queues by iptables.

 For details about the original project, see the [upstream documentation](https://www.synnefo.org/docs/nfdhcpd/latest/index.html).

-nfdhcpd can process IPv4 DHCP and IPv6 Router and Neighbour Solicitation messages.
+`nfdhcpd` can process IPv4 DHCP and IPv6 Router and Neighbour Solicitation messages.
 In addition, I've made the following enhancements:

 - Added support for DNS A, AAAA and TXT records.
-Different DNS records can be defined in binding files for each network interface you use with nfdhcpd.
+Different DNS records can be defined in binding files for each network interface you use with `nfdhcpd`.
 You can also forward DNS queries to the system resolver.

 - Allow subnet configuration to be defined in binding files.